 If you have a companion with a dexterous tongue who tends to find the tablet or capsule inside the treat, it helps to give a couple treats without the pill first so they are not suspicious, and then follow with the hidden pill.
 Try not to make the treat so large that they have to chew or maneuver it around in their mouth, you want them to just taste and swallow.
 Pill Pocket treats can make the whole job much easier as they are tasty treats designed to hide a pill in.
 Another option is to crush tablets and open capsules to mix with food for dogs.

 - Get the tablet or capsule out and handy FIRST (this is much harder once you have a writhing feline under your arm).
 Coat the tablet or capsule with butter.
 Also have a dropper or syringe with ½ tsp or so of liquid nearby.

-- With your hand over the cat's head, tilt her nose to the ceiling and pry her mouth open - inserting the thumb in one corner of the mouth and a finger in the opposite corner.
+- With your hand over the cat's head, tilt their nose to the ceiling and gently pry their mouth open, inserting the thumb in one corner of the mouth and a finger in the opposite corner.

 - With the other hand, grasp the pill between your thumb and index finger.
 Use a free finger to push down in the center of the lower jaw between the two canine teeth (long teeth), just inside the cat's mouth to open the mouth wide enough for you to insert the pill.

 - Try to place the pill back far enough on the tongue (beyond the "hump") but do not put your fingers so far back as to cause the cat to gag.
 Then let the head return to normal position.